paulinho-16/MEIC-ASSO/docs/authentication.md

 #### POST `/user/forgot-password`

 This route can be used by a user that does not remember his password.
-By proving the `email` as parameter, the user can get a token via email, which can then be used to change the password to a new one.
+By providing the `email` as parameter, the user can get a token via email, which can then be used to change the password to a new one.

 #### POST `/user/reset-password`